panoply/spx/docs/src/views/docs/usage/using-typescript.md

 # Component State

-Components are will always extend the `spx.Component` subclass which can be used for auto-typing.
+Components will always extend the `spx.Component` subclass which can be used for auto-typing.
 In TypeScript projects, type parameters can be inferred by passing `typeof` on static `connect` object reference.
 This provision, will allow SPX to apply type completions and validations to the `this.state` reference.

 <!-- prettier-ignore -->
 ```ts